huggingface/nn_pruning/doc/src/files/README.jinja.md

 ![Squad v1 speedup](doc/media/new_xp_v0_speedup.png)

-Even in terms of save size, we get smaller networks for the same accuracy:
+Even in terms of saved size, we get smaller networks for the same accuracy:

 ![Squad v1 speedup](doc/media/new_xp_v0_fill_rate.png)